kshk123/create_reminders/SETUP.md

 3. (Optional) Set a date/time
 4. Click **"Send to Apple Reminders"**
 5. Check the **Reminders app** on your Mac
-6. Look for a list called **"Quick Capture"** - your reminder should be there! 🎉
+6. Look for a list called **"Create Reminders"** - your reminder should be there! 🎉

+**Important Notes:**
+- ⚠️ **Deleting a reminder from the extension does NOT delete it from Apple Reminders**
+  - You must manually delete reminders in the Reminders app
+  - This is a limitation of the AppleScript API
+- 📝 The list name is "Create Reminders" (same as the extension name)
+- 🔄 Editing a reminder in the extension doesn't update Apple Reminders
+  - Send it again as a new reminder if needed

 ### Running the Bridge Automatically (Optional)